 India is waiting

-24 teams from countries across the globe will join us in India for the second edition of the Street Child Cricket World Cup ahead of the ICC World Cup 2023.
-The street connected young people will take part in a mixed-gender cricket tournament, a festival of arts and a congress on street children’s rights
+19 teams from countries across the four continents will join us in Chennai India for the second edition of the Street Child Cricket World Cup ahead of the ICC World Cup 2023.
+The street connected young people will take part in a mixed-gender cricket tournament, a festival of arts and a congress to champion the rights of street-connected children.

 All out for street children’s rights